open-wc/open-wc/packages/building-rollup/README.md

 We use [rollup-plugin-index-html](https://open-wc.org/building/rollup-plugin-index-html.html) which takes your `index.html` as input for rollup.
 It scans for any `<script type="module" src="...">` and sends them to rollup for bundling, and outputs your `index.html` in the output directory.

+> If there is no script with `type="module"` in your `index.html`, rollup build will fail.
+> Also make sure that your references to internal files are relative paths.

 4. Add the following commands to your `package.json`:

 ```json